 Here’s an easy example that anyone can incorporate—an embedded tweet:

 As the name implies, interactive content describes any content that a reader can engage with by clicking, typing, or performing other actions.

 The downside is that there are many types of interactive content, and not all are created equal.
 Some quizzes can be fun, while others are boring.

-Going back to our analogy, interactive content is like a professor asking students questions.
+Returning to our analogy, interactive content is like a professor asking students questions.
 If it’s an important question that can encourage discussion, it’s a good thing.
-But if the professor is asking mundane questions, or questions every minute, it will get boring quickly.
+But if the professor asks mundane questions or questions every minute, it will get boring quickly.

 If you see an opportunity to include interactive content in which a reader is likely to be interested, go for it.
 Just don’t go overboard.